furyblaze/SaveLogin/README.md

 # Run in Gitpod

-You can also run Account-Storage in Gitpod, a free online dev environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/techwithtim/Account-Storage/blob/master/main.py)

 Please Note: The GUI is a little glitchy in GitPod.
 For best results expand the VNC window to be full screen.